shehryarsadiq/lead-fetcher/README.md

 ### 2. Move the Project

-Move the project folder into your local server directory.
+Move the project into your local server directory.

 For WAMP: